 There are endless uses for precooked, shredded chicken.
 Salads, quesadillas, sandwiches, casseroles, wraps, enchiladas .... the list goes on.
-This makes it a great item to prepare ahead of time.
+This makes it a great item to prepare ahead of time, and one of the best ingredients for meal prep.
 To roast a whole chicken, rub with butter, season with salt and pepper, and stuff with lemon quarters.
 Then cook at 350 degrees in a roasting pan for 20 minutes per pound plus 15 minutes.

 Same goes for ground meat—you can buy it on sale, cook it the same day, and freeze it for use in chili, skillets, casseroles, and more.

 4. Boil Your Beans

 Canned beans, lentils, and chickpeas are an inexpensive protein with a long shelf life that can be useful for preparing quick meals.
 However, if you cook your own, you can save even more money in the long run.
 Make a batch on Sunday for the week and store in the fridge for convenient use in soups, salads, rice dishes, burritos, and more.